felipeerias/scrollbar-gutter-explainer/README.md

 These values have the following meaning:

 * `auto`: No changes from current behaviour.
 Default value.
-* `stable`: When using classic scrollbars, the gutter will be present if the *overflow* is *scroll* or `auto` even if the box is not overflowing.
+* `stable`: When using classic scrollbars, the gutter will be present if `overflow` is `scroll` or `auto` even if the box is not overflowing.
 When using overlay scrollbars, the gutter will not be present.
   * Use case: Prevent layout changes when the content grows or shrinks.
-* `always`: The scrollbar gutter is always present when overflow is scroll or auto, regardless of the type of scrollbar or of whether the box is overflowing.
+* `always`: The scrollbar gutter is always present when `overflow` is `scroll` or `auto`, regardless of the type of scrollbar or of whether the box is overflowing.
   * Use case: fix instances where an overlay scrollbar would obscure content.
 See https://github.com/w3c/csswg-drafts/issues/4674#issuecomment-577662037
   * Use case: more predictable Web engine layout tests across platforms.
 See: https://github.com/web-platform-tests/wpt/issues/10972